LiorAvrahami/Workout_Instructorinator/readme.md

 # Workout Instructor-Inator

-this project creates an audio file with a set of verbal instructions separated by given time gaps. also the instructor can count down to the next instruction, and background music can be added.
+this tool recives a text file, and creates an audio file with a set of verbal instructions separated by given time gaps. also the instructor can count down to the next instruction, and background music is mixed in smoothly.
 ## requirments
 - ffmpeg should run from your command line
 - scipy, numpy, and gTTs packages